 Billingsley was a founder of Black Women’s Agenda, Inc. in 1977, and has served on the board of the National Black M.B.A.
 Association (N.B.M.B.A.A.).
 In 1982, Billingsley started Amistad Associates, and since has been a consultant on national projects for clients including, marketing for Dr. Dorothy I. Height’s Open Wide the Freedom Gates: A Memoir, serving as a Regional Coordinator for The HistoryMakers, and coordinating organizational projects for Tom and Barbara Skinner’s Leadership Institute Seminars For Upper Level Executives.

-Divorced in 1998, Billingsley lives in Washington, DC.
-She has two daughters, Angela Billingsley and Bonita Billingsley Harris, and three granddaughters.
+Billingsley lives in Washington, DC.
+She was married to Andrew Billingsley for nearly 40 years, with whom she had two daughters, Angela Billingsley and Bonita Billingsley Harris, and three granddaughters.

 Amy Tate Billingsley was interviewed by The HistoryMakers on April 26, 2003.